Perovskite

 Perovskite (pronunciation: /pə'rɒvskaɪt/) is an orthorhombic calcium titanium oxide mineral composed of calcium titanate (chemical formula CaTiO3|auto=1).
-Its name is also applied to the class of compounds which have the same type of crystal structure as CaTiO3, known as the perovskite structure, which has a general chemical formula A(2+)B(4+)(X(2−))3.
+Its name is also applied to the class of compounds which have the same type of crystal structure as CaTiO3, known as the perovskite structure, which has a general chemical formula A(2+)B(4+)(X(2−))3 for chalcogen (group 16) perovskites, or A(1+)B(2+)(X(1-))3 for the halogen (group 17) perovskites (the kind typically found in modern photovoltaics like photodiodes and solar panels).
 Many different cations can be embedded in this structure, allowing the development of diverse engineered materials.

 History

 The mineral was discovered in the Ural Mountains of Russia by Gustav Rose in 1839 and is named after Russian mineralogist Lev Perovski (1792–1856).
 Perovskite's notable crystal structure was first described by Victor Goldschmidt in 1926 in his work on tolerance factors.
 The crystal structure was later published in 1945 from X-ray diffraction data on barium titanate by Helen Dick Megaw.

 Occurrence

 Found in the Earth's mantle, perovskite's occurrence at Khibina Massif is restricted to the silica under-saturated ultramafic rocks and foidolites, due to the instability in a paragenesis with feldspar.
 Perovskite occurs as small anhedral to subhedral crystals filling interstices between the rock-forming silicates.

 Perovskite is found in contact carbonate skarns at Magnet Cove, Arkansas, US, in altered blocks of limestone ejected from Mount Vesuvius, in chlorite and talc schist in the Urals and Switzerland, and as an accessory mineral in alkaline and mafic igneous rocks, nepheline syenite, melilitite, kimberlites and rare carbonatites.
 Perovskite is a common mineral in the Ca-Al-rich inclusions found in some chondritic meteorites.

 The stability of perovskite in igneous rocks is limited by its reaction relation with sphene.
 In volcanic rocks perovskite and sphene are not found together, the only exception being an etindite from Cameroon.

 A rare-earth-bearing variety knopite with the chemical formula (Ca,Ce,Na)(Ti,Fe)O3 is found in alkali intrusive rocks in the Kola Peninsula and near Alnö, Sweden.
 A niobium-bearing variety dysanalyte occurs in carbonatite near Schelingen, Kaiserstuhl, Germany.